Capelin stock in the Barents Sea (Mallotus villosus)

 The capelin stock undergoes large fluctuations, even in the absence of human impact such as fishing.
 This may be explained by capelin being short-lived (typically 3-4 years) and normally subject to strong predation by other fish, sea birds and sea mammals.
 This applies to both capelin fry and adult fish.

 In 2015, the stock was considered collapsed for the fourth time since 1983.
 In 2017, measurements showed that the stock was once again large enough to allow for fishing.
 During the 2018 winter, 195 000 tonnes were caught.
 The results from 2018 showed a slight stock decline, while the results from 2019 indicated a stock below the 2015 level.
-The reqruitment has been low the last six years and the Joint Norwegian-Russian Fisheries Commission made a recommendation of a null quota in 2020.
+Capelin recruitment has been weak for the previous six years, but this year was the strongest since 2013.
+The Joint Norwegian-Russian Fisheries Commission, which determines the fishing quota for capelin stocks, made the recommendation for null quota in 2021.

 Fluctuations and collapses in the capelin stock have previously caused domino effects in the Barents Sea ecosystem.